Waverly Hills Sanatorium

 Mysterious Happenings

 Guides at Waverly Hills have described their own spooky experiences of the building.
 One guide related the tale of walking up a stairway when he felt himself being shoved from behind.
+He was by himself at the time and cannot explain what happened.
+He fell so hard against the stairs that he still has a scar today.

 Got something to say about this case?
 Leave a comment or get in touch if you have new information or media you think we should add.